John Logie Baird was a twentieth century pioneer of television

 1914: John Logie Baird graduated form University.
 He repeatedly tried to enlist in the army during the First World War, but due to his physical ill-health he was refused.

-1922: Became ill and was forced to leave his work as an engineer for the Clyde Valley Electric Power Company.
+1922: He became ill and was forced to leave his work as an engineer for the Clyde Valley Electric Power Company.
 Worked on his first ideas (which may have been founded whilst he was at university) on television, first in Folkestone and then in Hastings.

 1924: John Logie Baird’s first prototype “Television” was first displayed at Selfridges Department Store in London.